keplergl/kepler.gl/docs/user-guides/c-types-of-layers/README.md

 ## Vector Tile Layer

 Vector Tile Layer makes it possible to visualize very large datasets through MVTs (Mapbox Vector Tiles).
-The layer will only load, decode and render MVTs containing features that are visible within the current viewport.
+To optimize performance, the layer only loads and renders tiles containing features that are visible within the current viewport.

 Supported URL templates: